sealsystems/semantic-release-config/.github/pull_request_template.md

 This causes our `merge bot` to merge the pull request using a commit message consisting of the various pieces of information in the `Title` and `Description` fields.

+Only users with admin or write permissions are allowed to merge a pull request.
 The branch is automatically deleted after a successful merge.
-If you do not have permissions to commit to the repository, a comment containing an error message is created.

 </p>
 </details>